JMantis0/react-portfolio/readme.md

 - **Material UI** React user interface framework.
 - **React-PDF** Module that Displays PDFs as images within React apps.
 - **React-SizeMe** Module that makes React components aware of their size.

+## Notable Features

+- *ThemeProvider* A Material UI component that leverages react Context to provide css to elements throughout the site.
+- *Slide* A Material UI component that adds sliding animations to the site.
+- *Mobile Responsive Design* A combination of Grids and Media Queries provide a pleasant user experience on small viewports and mobile devices.

 ## License